cakephp/docs/en/views/json-and-xml-views.rst

     }
     echo json_encode(compact('articles'));

 You can do more complex manipulations, or use helpers to do formatting as well.

-.. note::

 The data view classes don't support layouts.
 They assume that the view file will output the serialized content.

+.. note::
+    As of 3.1.0 AppController, in the application skeleton automatically adds ``'_serialize' => true`` to all XML/JSON requests.
+You will need to remove this code from the beforeRender callback if you want to use view files.

 Creating XML Views
 ==================